Croaking Gourami VS Sparkling Gourami

 To Sum Up Croaking Gourami VS Sparkling Gourami

-As you can probably tell the two species of Gourami are very similar in many ways.
+As you can probably tell, the two species of Gourami are very similar in many ways.
 I personally think the debate of Croaking Gourami VS Sparkling Gourami comes down to appearance.
 In general, the two species are near identical in behavior.
-So I think it comes down to which colours on the fish you prefer.
+So I think it comes down to which colors on the fish you prefer.
 If you get really stuck, why not get both species.

 Frequently Asked Questions